Bolton School Senior Girls

 The AQA Psychology Specification offers an interesting and applied content which we anticipate students will enjoy.

-At both levels, you will take part in practical activities which provide invaluable knowledge in order for you to be stretched and challenged academically which will support you in the attainment of higher grades.
+At both Year 1 and 2, you will take part in practical activities which provide invaluable knowledge in order for you to be stretched and challenged academically which will support you in the attainment of higher grades.

 How will I be assessed?

-This specification is designed to be taken over one or two years with all assessments taken at the end of the course.
+This specification is designed to be taken over two years with all assessments taken at the end of the course in three two-hour examinations.

-You will be assessed on two units at AS or three units at A Level.
+You will be assessed on three units at A Level.
 Skills known as AO1 (Demonstrate knowledge and understanding of scientific ideas, processes, techniques and procedures), AO2 (Application of Knowledge and Understanding of scientific ideas, processes, techniques and procedures) AO3 (Analyse, interpret and evaluate scientific information, ideas and evidence) will be measured and you will have the opportunity of gaining up to an A* grade on your final A Level.
-There is no externally examined coursework at either AS or A2.
-Practical skills will be developed through class activities and the methods used will be taught through the experimental method, observations, interviews and other research methods.
+There is no externally examined coursework, practical skills will be developed through class activities and the methods used will be taught through the experimental method, observations, interviews and other research methods.
 Ethical considerations and safe practice used in the real world of psychology will be fully explored.
 These skills, known as ‘How Science Works’ will be assessed throughout the units described above.

 How will I study?